SE-UP/RSE-UP/_sources/chapters/python_cli.md

     word_count(lines)
 ```

-We could also first rewrite this using argp parse or we write a function that is called within count_words that reads out a file.
+We could also first rewrite this using argparse, or we write a function that is called within count_words that reads out a file.

 ```Python
 import sys